ci-aguilar/heatwave-hol-2025/go-generative-ai/Gen_AI_and_VectorStore.md

 ## Task 2: Add Text Based documents on OCI Object Store Buckets

+You may use any text based document that you like.
+For this lab, we have provided the following document.

 1. Click on this link to **Download file [HeatwaveInfo.pdf](files/go-generative-ai/files/heatwave-genai-technical-brief.pdf)**  to your local machine. **This PDF file can be used to upload and create the vector table for the next Tasks**

 2. In the Buckets page, click the **Your-Bucket-Name** name to load images into.
 The bucket's details page is displayed.